ewintermungasia/Winter/README.md

 My first repository to store and write

-I'll write from the bioinformatics class we had from 23rd Monday January 2023 to 26TH Friday January 2023
+I'll write from the bioinformatics workshop we had from 23rd Monday January 2023 to 26TH Friday January 2023

 # DAY ONE